-Of course, creating a virtual disk image as immutable makes no sense, because then the hard disk would always be reset to an empty state when the VM is shut down to which it is attached.
+Clearly, creating an immutable virtual disk image makes no sense, because then the hard disk would always be reset to an empty state when its VM is shut down.

-Hence, you will ordinarily create a "normal" virtual disk image and then, when its contents are deemed useful, then mark it immutable.
+Hence, you will ordinarily create a "normal" virtual disk image and then, when its contents are deemed useful, mark it immutable.
 For reasons of data consistency, it is presently not possible to change the type of a hard disk disk image that is currently registered.
-As a result, first remove the existing image from VirtualBox's list of registered images using VBoxManage unregisterimage and then re-register the image using VBoxmanage registerimage, adding the -type immutable parameter; see chapter 8.10, VBoxManage registerimage / unregisterimage, page 94.
+As a result, first remove the existing image from VirtualBox's list of registered images using VBoxManage unregisterimage and then re-register the image using VBoxManage registerimage, adding the -type immutable parameter; see chapter 8.10, VBoxManage registerimage age / unregisterimage, page 109.